joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/capturing-sound-input.md

 <div>

 To conserve bandwidth and processing resources, Flash Player tries to detect when no sound is being transmitted by a microphone.
-When the microphone’s activity level stays below the silence level threshold for a period of time, Flash Player stops transmitting the audio input and dispatches a simple ActivityEvent instead.
+When the microphone's activity level stays below the silence level threshold for a period of time, Flash Player stops transmitting the audio input and dispatches a simple ActivityEvent instead.
 If you use the Speex codec (available in Flash Player 10